fenago/apache-solr/lab_guides/Lab_9.md

 libraries; SolrJ libraries are already available in the Solr structure.
 Just navigate to `%SOLR_HOME%/dist`.
 You will find `solr-solrj.jar` (with a specific number); copy that jar and add it to your Java application build path.
-That\'s the only library required for your SolrJ implementation!
+That's the only library required for your SolrJ implementation!
 Additionally needed libraries are available inside the `%SOLR_HOME%/dist/solrj-lib` directory; add all those to the Java application class path.
 Once the